R-kill-9/R-kill-9/README.md

 ### 🛠️ Tmux and Zsh Configuration

-To enhance productivity and streamline workflows during ethical hacking sessions, I’ve created some personalized setups.
+To boost productivity while working in terminal environments, I’ve set up some custom configurations that make my workflow smoother and more efficient:

 - **[tmux.conf](https://github.com/R-kill-9/tmux.conf):** A custom `tmux` configuration file tailored for ethical hacking workflows.
 - **[tmux-script](https://github.com/R-kill-9/tmux-script):** A script that automates the creation of directories and environments specifically for ethical hacking projects.